pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

  4. Onboard your gateway using [the instructions at ThingsIX documentation](https://docs.thingsix.com/for-gateway-owners/onboarding-gateway).

 # Automate updating ThingsIX Forwarder
 **Please note that although unattended updates are convenient, sometimes updates are unwanted.
-There is a risk involved with unatteneded updates.**
+There is a risk involved with unattended updates.**

 To automate updating the ThingsIX forwarder Crontab can be used.
-Crontab will execute update script daily at 01:00.
+Crontab will execute the update script daily at 01:00.

- 1. To install the update edit crontab with command `crontab -e`.
-A editor will start (Nano) and add the following lines at the end of the file:
+ 1. To install the update edit crontab with the command `crontab -e`.
+An editor will start (Nano) and add the following lines at the end of the file:
 ```
 # Check for updates on ThingsIX forwarder daily at 1
 0 1 * * * cd /usr/thingsix-forwarder && ./thingsixupdater.sh >> thingsixupdater.log
 ```
  2. Quit editing crontab by invoking key `ctrl-x` followed by `y`(yes) followed by `enter` to write the changes to disk.

-The result of the update is written to log file for analysis.
+The result of the update is written into a log file for analysis.
 ### thingsixupdater.log
 ```
 Wed Aug 30 09:27:10 UTC 2023